Anna Starobinets: Writing

 Starobinets' first published work, the short story collection An Awkward Age (2010), was a finalist in the Russian National Bestseller Prize.
 It comprises "chilling short stories set in the streets of Moscow and various creepy parallel worlds", and has been translated into seven languages.
 It has been described as "one of the most stunning debuts to come out of Russia since Victor Pelevin: hip, funny, angry, and dark as hell" and as "an insightful take on the contemporary condition of man—in Russia and further afield".

 Catlantis (2015) was her first children's book to be translated into English, and was listed in The Telegraph's 2015 "Best Christmas books for children" and described by The Guardian as "a madcap and highly original adventure".
 It was translated by Jane Bugaeva, who also translated In the Wolf's Lair.

 Starobinets describes Look At Him (2017) as an "autobiographical non-fiction novel about the loss of an unborn baby in Russia".
 She has written a four-book children's series The Beastly Crimes books, which have been published in English as In the Wolf's Lair (2018), A Predator's Rights (2019), Claws of Rage (2019) and The Plucker (2019).

+Her book Lis'i Brody(Лисьи броды) was called "one of the best novels of 2022" by Mir Fantastiki.

+Starobinets was awarded the European SF Award in the category of "Hall of Fame: Best Author" in 2018.